de-Manzanares/bitboard/README.md

 ## Contributions

 If you have something to contribute, please do so!

+### Questions, Comments, or Suggestions

-Feel free to email me at <git.in.touch@dmanz.org>
+Please feel free to email me at <git.in.touch@dmanz.org>

 ### Reporting Bugs
 If you've found a bug, please open an issue on GitHub describing the problem.